 - A volume planning model that collects and analyzes data by product, by region and by customer to provide the visibility needed to make decisions on what to manufacture and where to manufacture it.

 - An allocations model that tracks data related to the production rates by plant.
 These rates factor in the type of product and the model then allocates how the products are being produced at a specific plant.

 - A capacity planning model that incorporates each plant, the multiple lines each plant runs, the products per line and per hour, and the shifts and length of those shifts.
-The TM1-based application then reallocates back in time if the data reports that a plant’s capacity has been exceeded.
+The IBM Planning Analytics-based application then reallocates back in time if the data reports that a plant’s capacity has been exceeded.
 But just as important as it is to understand if a plant is exceeding capacity, the company needs to understand if a plant is performing under capacity.
 The capacity planning model provides red flags when it sees plants underperforming, enabling management to make decisions around whether they need to add additional shifts to those lines, or to move manufacturing of a specific product to a different plant.